What you need to get started: Crochet

 affiliate links.jpg

 A few weeks ago I shared some ideas of what you need to get started sewing.
 Today I'm looking at crochet.
 Crochet is a wonderful yarn craft that I first learnt in about 2007.
 I'd had an operation and during my recovery I sat on the sofa watching A LOT of daytime TV and really got the crochet bug.
-There wasn’t the resources online that there are now so I learnt from a Debbie Stoller book Happy Hooker.
+There wasn’t the amount of resources online back then that there is now so I learnt the slightly more old fashioned way from a Debbie Stoller book Happy Hooker.
 My nan was a fabulous crocheter and had tried to teach me when I was little but we never got very far, I guess I wasn't a motivated student then!
-So fast forward about 30 years and I decided I would learn to crochet so I could make flowers, I quickly learnt that hats are easy to crochet too, then a whole world of crochet possibilities opened up.
+So fast forward about 30 years and I decided I would learn to crochet so I could make flowers.
+I quickly progressed to hats which are also super easy to crochet, then a whole world of crochet possibilities opened up.

-Crochet can be as simple or as complicated as you want it to be, as with everything you are best to start simple and build on what you learn.
-The good news is that it is not expensive to get started either.
+Crochet can be as simple or as complicated as you want it to be.
+The good new is that there are just a few basic stitches to learn and everything else is really just a variation built on those few basics.
+More good news is that it is not expensive to get started either.
 The bad news is it can be totally addictive and you CAN end up spending a lot of money on amazing yarns, hooks and patterns.

 Crochet Essentials